bengland2/une-stats/MAT150/normal_distribution.md

 Additional help is available from R Studio in the "help" tab.

-# z-tests for one and two samples
+# z-tests to compare two samples

+To compare two large samples with respect to proportion, we need a Z-test function.
 To use this feature, you must install a R-language package called BSDA:

 ```